Where Are Official ReVanced Sources?

 - Read the repository's README and documentation

-Red Flags for Fake ReVanced Pages
+Red Flags for Fake ReVanced Download Pages

-- Pages with aggressive download buttons and excessive advertising
+- Aggressive download buttons and heavy advertising

-- Requests for unnecessary permissions during download
+- Requests for permissions a download page has no business asking for

 The Difference Between Manager and Prebuilt APKs